CONSERVATION BIOLOGY RESEARCH

 Small Mammals

-Small mammals play important roles in desert ecosystems.
-By consuming seeds, they influence the plant community, and through digging and the creation of burrows they help to aerate the soil making it more hospitable to plants and better able to absorb moisture.
+Small mammals, such as prairie dogs and mice, play important roles in the Trans-Pecos desert ecosystems.
+By consuming seeds, they influence the plant community, and through digging and the creation of burrows they help to aerate the soil, making it more hospitable to plants and better able to absorb moisture.
 Small mammals are also a significant source of prey for many larger mammals and birds of prey.
-Small mammals occupy relatively small home ranges, and they are dependent upon on the appropriate resources being present in that area for their survival.
+They typically occupy relatively small home ranges, and they are dependent upon on the appropriate resources being present in that area for their survival.
 This means that their presence or absence in an area can tell us a lot about the condition of that ecosystem.
 Additionally, because small mammals have a relatively short lifespan and communities can change rapidly, they serve as good indicator species for changes occurring in the environment.